robert-j-webb/stackedit/safe eval.md

 No one has provided any input to safe eval that has an arbitrarily long execution time or RCE.
 However,

 I realize that safe eval is a mistake.
 Please do not include it in your repositories.
-It's better to write a compiler because JavaScript is a language that's impossible to prove as Safe.
-Safe Eval is really just, "Hasn't been proven Unsafe yet Eval."
+It's better to write a compiler because JavaScript is a language that's impossible to prove as safe.
+Safe Eval is really just, "Hasn't Been Proven Unsafe Yet Eval."

 I'm not removing the essay because I think it still make some good points about including user input that's formulaic.